Shahar-Y/cache-brain/README.md

 # cache-brain

-An auto-caching npm package for super-fast retrieval of less-consistant data
+An auto-caching npm package for super-fast retrieval of data that doesn't have to be consistant.